varunkr58/Tracking-Number-Generator-API/README.md

 This project is created with Java Language and Spring Boot Framework and hosted on AWS(With API Gateway, Lambda(Serverless) and Cloudfront).

 ## Available APIs
 1. GET - /ping - Returns "Hello, World!" if the application is successfully running
-2. GET - /api/v1/next-tracking-number - Generated and returns a tracking number and created timestamp.
-The tracking number is generated based on following method
+2. GET - /api/v1/next-tracking-number - Generates and returns a tracking number and created timestamp.
+The tracking number is generated based on the following method:
     a.
 Current Time in ms + (Random Number * 1000).
     b.
-Converting the value from Step a to Base 36, this is done to be able to represent it in a compact alphanumeric format, reducing the size of the ID.
+Converting the value from Step a to Base 36, this is done to represent it in a compact alphanumeric format, reducing the size of the ID.
     c.
 If the value from Step b has a length of more than 16 characters, it is truncated to 16 characters length.
     d.
-Now to ensure the uniqueness we add Origin Country ID + Destination Country ID + value from Step c + Weight from API Request Parameters.
+To ensure uniqueness, Origin Country ID + Destination Country ID + value from Step c + Weight from API Request Parameters are added.
     e.
-Finally, all the case of all characters are changed to Uppercase, length is truncated to 16 characters length and any character other than A-Z and 0-9 are replaced with 'X'.
+Finally, all characters are converted to uppercase, the length is truncated to 16 characters, and any character other than A-Z and 0-9 is replaced with 'X'.

 ## application.properties
 1. Currently the configuration is set to run on port 9091, please change the port based on your usage(file location - src\main\resources\application.properties).